SCPL staff availableMon-Thur 10am-6pmFri-Sat 10am-5pmSun 1pm-5pm

-Borrowers will receive all notices via email, if they have added an email address to their user account.
-Notices are emailed following this schedule:
+Borrowers will receive notices via text or email, depending on account preferences.
+Notices are sent following this schedule:

 The Library mails paper notices to borrowers who do not provide an email address only for the Second Overdue, Final Bill, Item Returned Damaged or Incomplete, and Item Claims Returned, Not Found notices.

 All library noticing is done as a courtesy.
 Failure to receive a library notice for whatever reason does not mitigate your responsibility or obligations regarding the borrowing and use of materials.

 Titles of overdue or lost items are given on mailed and emailed notices.
 You may also find out the titles of your overdue or lost items by accessing your library account online.
 Overdue items are listed under "Items Checked Out" and lost items are listed with the other fees under "Fines" in the My Account area.

 Library materials are checked out for three weeks.

 Lost item fees are assessed when items are 28 days overdue.
 These item replacement fees are based on the cost of the item.
 The replacement fee is automatically removed from the account when the item is returned.

 Accounts are blocked from checking out additional items when the balance owed on the account reaches $20.00.